q-rapids/q-rapids/README.md

 | [qrapids-qma-elastic](https://github.com/q-rapids/qma-elastic) | Quality Model Assessment library | A library to read and write the assessment data from an Elasticsearch.
 This library is integrated in the [qrapids-dashboard](https://github.com/q-rapids/qrapids-dashboard). | UPC|
 | [qrapids-qr_generation](https://github.com/q-rapids/qr_generation) | Quality Requirements Generator | A library that generates the quality requirements candidates.
 This library uses the external tool [PABRE-WS](https://github.com/OpenReqEU/requirement-patterns) for managing a quality requirement patterns catalogue. | UPC|

+**Note.** You can find how these components are interacting each other in the [Q-Rapids Tool Architecture](https://github.com/q-rapids/q-rapids/wiki/Q-Rapids-Tool-Architecture) wiki page.

 # Others
 | Repository | Name | Description | Lead Organization |
 | ---| ---- | ----------- | :-------------:|